ajnebro/UnitTestingInC/README.md

-# Example of testing C code
+# Examples of testing C code
-The example uses [Unity](https://github.com/ThrowTheSwitch/Unity) to test a stack implemented in C.
+The example uses [Unity](https://github.com/ThrowTheSwitch/Unity) to test some C examples.